AmitRanganathan/GSVlabs-assignment/README.md

 ```bash
 npm run dev
 ```
+You may see a lot of linting issues on the terminal window.
+They should not matter.
 Your client side is running now.
 You can go to http://localhost:8080 to view the client side.

 ## Server